 Map of the Gila Trail — Southern Emigrant Trail, 1996, Barbara Tripodi-Lurie; Arizona Geographic Alliance, Department of Geography, Arizona State University.

-Pratt, in Bartlett I, 219.
+Pratt (?), in Bartlett I, 219.

-Pratt, in Bartlett I, 224.
+John Russell Bartlett, in Bartlett I, 224.

-Pratt, in Bartlett I, 235.
+Bartlett, in Bartlett I, 235.

-Pratt, in Bartlett I, f296.
+Bartlett, sepia wash, 1851, in Bartlett I, f296.

 Pratt (?), in Bartlett I, 326.